 What is your experience in spinal deformities?

-Dr. Jwalant Mehta, Consultant Spinal Surgeon at the Bromsgrove Knee Clinic details his experience with spinal deformities.
+Mr Jwalant S. Mehta, Consultant Children and Adult Spinal Surgeon at the Bromsgrove Knee Clinic details his experience with spinal deformities.
 70% of his time in the NHS is spending correcting such deformities.
-Dr Mehta has had significant experience of dealing with patients of all ages with different types of spinal deformities ranging from scoliosis to kyphosis to spondylolisthesis, all of which are complex conditions which very few clinics are able to deal with.
+Mr Jwalant S. Mehta has had significant experience of dealing with patients of all ages with different types of spinal deformities ranging from scoliosis to kyphosis to spondylolisthesis, all of which are complex conditions which very few clinics are able to deal with.

 There are critical options available that need to be considered for spinal deformities, and we consult for and treat all of them.
 You can visit our clinic for more details and consultation.